shaardie/networking/Readme.md

 This repository is aimed at people who already have some experience with Linux and containers, and who might have learned the basics of networking at some point.

-The goal here is not to teach Linux or container fundamentals, but to provide **practical examples** that help you understand common networking structures in a hands-on way.
+The goal here is not to teach Linux or container fundamentals, but to provide **practical setups** that help you understand common networking structures in a hands-on way.

 ## Tooling